 The ultimate responsibility for affirmative action rests with the President.
 The President has assigned to the Vice Presidents, Deans, Directors, Department Chairs, and Supervisors line responsibility for execution and continued adherence to affirmative action policies of the University.
-The obligation with respect to affirmative action for disabled persons and disabled veterans and active or retired military personnel is part of that line responsibility and will be monitored by the President of the University to ensure compliance with the appropriate regulations.
+The obligation with respect to affirmative action for disabled persons and disabled veterans and Vietnam era veterans is part of that line responsibility and will be monitored by the President of the University to ensure compliance with the appropriate regulations.